 Dynamic Photo!
 A totally new way to enjoy digital photography!
-Dynamic Photo Technology Using the Dynamic Photo Extracted Sample Subjects .
-3 Step 1: Shoot the snapshot into which you want to insert an extracted sample subject .
-3 Step 2: Perform the following procedure to create a Dynamic Photo image .
-3 Creating a Dynamic Photo Image .
-5 Step 1: Shoot the subject .
-5 Step 2: Create the Dynamic Photo image .
-7 ■ Four Tips for Good Subject Cropping 9 ■ Specifying the Subject Type and CS Speed Step 3: Have fun with Dynamic Photo.
-12 Step 4: Convert a Dynamic Photo to a Movie (Movie Converter).
-12 Step 5: Use Dynamic Studio to expand use of Dynamic Photo images to other applications 13
+Dynamic Photo Technology Using the Dynamic Photo Extracted Sample Subjects 3 Step 1: Shoot the image into which you want to insert an extracted sample subject 3 Step 2: Perform the following procedure to create a Dynamic Photo image 3 Creating a Dynamic Photo Image 5 Step 1: Shoot the subject 5 Step 2: Create the Dynamic Photo image 7 ■ Four Tips for Good Subject Cropping 9 ■ Specifying the Subject Type and CS Speed 10 ■ Changing the "Number of Shots" Setting 11 ■ Extracting Text from an Image 12 Step 3: Have fun with Dynamic Photo.
+13 Step 4: Converting a Dynamic Photo Still Image to a Movie (Movie Converter) 13 Step 5: Use Dynamic Studio to expand use of Dynamic Photo images to other applications 14